abhinavthula/api-test/README.md

 	error(200)
 ```

-Instead of repeating youself with:
+Instead of repeating yourself with:
 ```
 	error:
 		code: 200